The two-dimensional one-component plasma is hyperuniform: Auxiliary proofs of preliminary results

-\begin{proof}[Proof of Proposition \ref{prop:bound_fluct_radial}] We start by rewriting the Laplace transform of the fluctuations as a ratio of partition functions, this is a standard trick that goes back (at least) to \cite{MR1487983}.
+We start by rewriting the Laplace transform of the fluctuations as a ratio of partition functions, this is a standard trick that goes back (at least) to \cite{MR1487983}.
 In the two-dimensional context, it can be found e.g. in \cite[Proposition 2.10]{MR3788208}.
 Let $\mus$ be the signed measure defined by:

 which coincides with $\muc$ outside of $\AA$ (let us recall that $\AA$ is some annulus containing $\supp \Delta \varphi$).
 Since $\nabla \varphi$ is compactly supported, the total mass of $\Delta \varphi$ (seen as a measure) is $0$ so $\mus$ and $\muc$ have the same total mass on $\AA$.
 Moreover as soon as the parameter $s$ satisfies the condition \eqref{eq:condition_on_s} ($|s| \leq \frac{\pi \beta}{4 |\varphi|_\2}$) then $\mus$ has a non-negative density which is bounded between $\frac{1}{2}$ and $\frac{3}{2}$ on $\AA$.
 We introduce the following notation: